Pfizer Inc. (PFE) Stock: A Closer Look at the Analyst Ratings

 PFE) stock’s latest price update

-The stock of Pfizer Inc. (NYSE: PFE) has decreased by -1.01 when compared to last closing price of 41.79.
-Despite this, the company has experienced a 1.15% gain in its stock price over the last five trading sessions.
+The stock of Pfizer Inc. (NYSE: PFE) has decreased by -0.76 when compared to last closing price of 40.55.
+Despite this, the company has experienced a -2.73% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/13/23 that Pfizer Agrees to Buy Seagen for $43 Billion

 PFE’s Market Performance

-Pfizer Inc. (PFE) has experienced a 1.15% rise in stock performance for the past week, with a 3.79% rise in the past month, and a -13.12% drop in the past quarter.
-The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 1.62% for PFE.
-The simple moving average for the past 20 days is 1.75% for PFE’s stock, with a -11.17% simple moving average for the past 200 days.
+Pfizer Inc. (PFE) has experienced a -2.73% fall in stock performance for the past week, with a -1.40% drop in the past month, and a -10.58% drop in the past quarter.
+The volatility ratio for the week is 1.31%, and the volatility levels for the past 30 days are at 1.42% for PFE.
+The simple moving average for the past 20 days is -1.55% for PFE’s stock, with a -13.11% simple moving average for the past 200 days.

 Analysts’ Opinion of PFE